 10. Read outside your normal genres

 It’s healthy for your reading life if you vary your literary diet from time to time.
 At least once a month, check out a book you wouldn’t normally read–a spy thriller, biography, travel narrative, philosophy book–whatever that is for you.
-One of these thought-provoking reads would be a good place to start!
+One of these thought-provoking reads or a classic African-American novel would be a good place to start!
+And here’s a lovely post from a Tea and Ink reader on how she fell in love with a new genre!
+If you pick up a new-to-you author or genre, here’s how you can vet it for trigger warnings before you read.

 11. Read old books